CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload.md

 Members in the same CSC project can download and decrypt data from SD Connect.
 This can be limited by sharing files in read-only mode.
 More information about read-only mode (link)

-!!! success "Additional consideration"
+#### Additional considerations

 - Uploading large or numerous files may take several hours depending on the internet speed.
 Note that upload will be automatically stopped after 8 hours.
 - SD Connect user interface visualises the destination folders where your encrypted data is stored.
 Think of the destination folder like a virtual box on the internet where you keep your digital files—like photos or documents.
 - You can't edit files directly in SD Connect.
 Editing is possible after downloading files on your laptop or by accessing the files via SD Desktop.
 - Planning how to organise your files in SD Connect  folders is a crucial step for efficient data management.
 Carefully consider storing the files based on projects, themes, or logical structures to enhance accessibility and streamline workflow.
 A well-thought-out folder structure also facilitates collaboration when sharing access with others.
 If you have questions or need assistance, don't hesitate to contact our service desk (servicedesk@csc.fi, subject: sensitive data).